Field Trips and Workshops

 feedback or comments that may enhance our offerings to our field trip coordinator, Ryan Rebozo,

 Field trip leaders can download instructions for trip reports.

-The 2017 field trip schedule is under development.
-Below are the trips scheduled so far.
+The 2018 field trip schedule is under development.

 The complete schedule will be posted in spring.

 May 20-24 (Sunday to Thursday): Joint Field Meeting (BotSoc)

 Each year the Botanical Society of America, the Torrey Botanical Society, and the Philadelphia Botanical Club sponsor